arista-eosplus/ztpserver/docs/overview.rst

 * validation topology using a simple syntax for expressing LLDP neighbor adjacencies
 * enabling Zero Touch Replacement, as well as configuration backup and management

-ZTPServer is written in Python and leverages standard protocols like DHCP (DHCP options for boot functions), HTTP(S) (for bi-directional transport), XMPP and syslog (for logging).
+ZTPServer is written in Python and leverages standard protocols like DHCP (DHCP options for boot functions), HTTP(S) (for bi-directional transport), and syslog (for logging).
 Most of the configuration files are YAML-based.

 **Highlights:**